anwarmamat/cmsc330/ocaml/qcheck/balanced_brackets_buggy/README.md

-# Check for Balanced Brackets in an Expression
+# QCheck Property Based Testing for Balanced Brackets in an Expression

 Given an expression string exp, write a program to examine whether the pairs and the orders of `“{“, “}”, “(“, “)”, “[“, “]”` are correct in exp.